datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 ```

 `@part1`
-Create a training and a validation data set
+Create a training and a validation data set.
+Training data is used to train while validation is used to evaluate the performance.

+- mtcars has 32 rows
-- Training data is used to train
+	- train dataset has 25 rows
-- Validation is used to evaluate the performance
+    - test dataset has 7 rows

 `@part2`